kblee152/kblee152.github.io/_posts/2019-10-20-SQL-subquery-2.md

 ---
 layout: post
-title: "SQL Subquerys in FROM"
+title: "SQL Subqueries in FROM"
 tags: [SQL]
 comments: true
 ---

-Datacamp `Intermediate SQL` Chapter_2_Short-and-Simple-Subqueries 요약
+Datacamp `Intermediate SQL` Chapter_2_Short-and-Simple-Subqueries
+Subqueries in FROM 요약

 subqueries in `WHERE` can only return a single column. if you want to return a more complex set of results, subquery in the `FROM` statement are a robust tool for restructuring and transforming your data.
+Subqueries in a `FROM` statement are a common way of preparing that data.
+Subqueries in `FROM` are also userful when calculating aggregates of aggregate information.

 ##### Subqueries in FROM
 - Restructure and tranform your data